What is Fantasy Football?

 “Sleeper” is an overused term for an undervalued young player who is typically drafted later than he should be.
 Young players are one of fantasy football’s biggest opportunities to hit a home run as player’s values are often volatile early in their careers.
 Young players present a unique opportunity to draft a player for cheap who could become very valuable.

 It’s hard to target sleepers without knowing where they should be drafted.
 Average draft position, known as ADP, provides insight as to where players are selected on average.
-The wisdom of the crowd is a valuable tool.
+The wisdom of the crowd is a valuable tool and is how prices are created.
 If a player is typically selected in the 4th round but is available in the 6th round of your draft, you have the opportunity to select him at a good price, assuming he’s not injured.
-Fantasy Football Calculator’s ADP is always available.
+Apex’s ADP is always available during drafting season.

-There are few general rules that apply to almost all fantasy leagues.
+There are a few general rules that apply to almost all fantasy leagues.

 - Wait on defense and kicker.
 While having a good defense and kicker can be a nice advantage, their success typically doesn’t correlate from year to year.
 It’s typically a good idea to draft just one of each, in the last two rounds of the draft.